ironhack-labs/lab-intro-node/README.md

 ### Running the tests

-Run the tests with Mocha is super easy, you just have to run `npm test`.
+Run the tests with Mocha is super easy; you just have to run `npm test`.
 Before you run this command, make sure you navigate to the `starter-code`.

 ```
 $ npm test

-> lab-intro-node@1.0.0 test ~~/lab-intro-node/starter-code
+> lab-intro-node@1.0.0 test /Users/Sandra/Desktop/iron-labs/lab-intro-node/starter-code
 > mocha

   SortedList
     Constructor
-    1) should create an empty SortedList
+      1) should have items and length properties
     #add(x)
       2) should add a single value to SortedList
       3) should add a third value to SortedList
     #get(i)
-    ✓ should return an OutOfBounds exception if there is no element in that position
       4) should return the element in that position
+      5) should return an OutOfBounds exception if there is no element in that position
     #add(x) and get(i)
-    5) should add a second value to SortedList, sorted
+      6) should add a second value to SortedList, sorted
-    6) should add a third value to SortedList, sorted
+      7) should add a third value to SortedList, sorted
     #max()
+      8) should return the max (highest) value in the array
-    7) should return an EmptySortedList exception if there is no element in the list
+      9) should return an EmptySortedList exception if there is no elements in the array
-    8) should return the max element in the list
     #min()
+      10) should return the min (lowest) value in the array
-    9) should return an EmptySortedList exception if there is no element in the list
+      11) should return an EmptySortedList exception if there is no elements in the array
-    10) should return the min element in the list
     #sum()
-    11) should return 0 for an empty sorted list
-    12) should add(sum) all elements of the array if there are elements in the list
+      12) should return the sum of all elements in the array
-  #average()
-    13) should return an EmptySortedList exception if there are no elements
+      13) should return 0 for an empty sorted list
+    #avg()
       14) should return the average of elements in the array
+      15) should return an EmptySortedList exception if there are no elements

-  1 passing (13ms)
+  0 passing (25ms)
-  14 failing
+  15 failing
 ```
-Don't worry if only 1 test is passing... your goal is to make them ALL PASS!! :smile:
+Don't worry that none of the tests is passing... you will make them ALL PASS!! :smile:

+## Instructions

-## SortedList Class
+### SortedList Class

 The task here is to create a class that maintains a sorted list of numbers in ascending order.

 The class will have the following methods:

-### constructor()
+### Iteration 1: constructor()

 `new SortedList` should create a new object from the `SortedList` class.